 - Any distribution from a qualified tuition program that you excluded from income,

 - Any tax-free withdrawals from your Coverdell Education Savings Account, or

-- Any reimbursed expenses not reported to you on your Form W-2, box 1.
+- Any reimbursed expenses not reported to you on box 1 of your Form W-2 (PDF).

 Page Last Reviewed or Updated: January 16, 2015